adityadev343/comply-ai-lite/README.md

 ---

-## The Solution: COMPLY.AI Lite
+## The Solution: COMPLY.AI

-**COMPLY.AI Lite** is a **universal, regulation-agnostic** AI system that helps organizations understand, analyze, and comply with regulatory requirements more efficiently.
+**COMPLY.AI** is a **universal, regulation-agnostic** AI system that helps organizations understand, analyze, and comply with regulatory requirements more efficiently.

 Upload **any regulation PDF**—whether it is the DPDP Act, a SEBI circular, an RBI guideline, GDPR text, SOX requirements, or another regulatory framework—and the system instantly becomes a specialized assistant for that document.

 ---

-## What COMPLY.AI Lite Does
+## What COMPLY.AI Does

 COMPLY.AI Lite enables organizations to: